Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Page 1 | Page 2 | Page 3

 Together with Page 3 above, I also found this list of voyages on the DVD received from the archives, as well as this list, but no ship's name is given, so I'm not sure which one, if any(?), belongs to Kronprinsessen.
+See also the note at the end of this page.

-As mentioned, Kronprinsessen was taken over in New York on July 28-1942; note that the voyages found on Page 1 above start in Apr.-1942, and upon investigating further I've found that the listing up to her arrival New York on July 24-1942 shows her voyages when she still had the name Empire Latimer.
+As mentioned, Kronprinsessen was taken over in New York on July 28-1942; the voyages on Page 1 above start in Apr.-1942, and upon investigating further I've found that the listing up to her arrival New York on July 24-1942 shows her voyages when she still had the name Empire Latimer.
 Kronprinsessen left New York for Trinidad on Aug.
 12-1942.

 Please compare the above voyages with Arnold Hague's Voyage Record below.